 The two most popular types of exercise bikes are the upright bike and its counterpart, the recumbent bike.
 The upright is designed to almost simulate an outdoor bike in terms of positioning the pedals and the handlebars.
-However, the recumbent places pedals in front of you rather than underneath and have a backrest to make sure this positioning is practical.
-That's them in a nutshell.
+However, the recumbent places the pedal in front of you rather than underneath and have a backrest to make sure this positioning is practical.
+That’s them in a nutshell.

 They, of course, have their differences both in their styles and how they operate.
-That has a huge impact on your results and the type of exercises they offer you.
-Back to the topic at hand, though, one of the biggest concerns is how the exercise bikes treat your joints, and specifically, your knees.
+That has a huge impact on your results and the type of exercise they offer you.
+Back to the topic at hand, though, one of the biggest concerns is how exercise bikes treat your joints, and specifically, your knees.

 The upright exercise bike is the most commonly purchased type of exercise bike, often due to its similarities to regular outdoor cycling and the familiarity of the exercise and the positioning.
 On top of that, it’s the most famous too.
 That goes a long way.

 The positioning of the pedals means that your legs stretch directly downwards.
-That's providing the seat is adjusted correctly to prevent overstretching or under stretching.
+That’s providing the seat is adjusted correctly to prevent overstretching or under-stretching.
 Bad positioning is never a good thing.

 Upright bikes mean it’s generally easier to work your thighs and glutes than it would be on a recumbent bike.
 It’s mostly due to the back support on recumbent bikes and how the upright also allows you to stand and peddle if you choose to.
 On the one hand, it’s good for giving a wider range of movements to enable the most comfortable knee movements; however, this could also lead to long-term damage because of the increased stress on the joints.
 There are both sides to consider with an upright.

-The recumbent bike is easier to use correctly, and although costing more, does have a lower knee impact than the upright bike.
+The recumbent bike is easier to use correctly and, although costing more, does have a lower knee impact than the upright bike.
 This is, however, countered by the lack of motion range in comparison to the upright bike.
 Thus the decision really relies upon preferences and the fitness and capability of the person using it.

 Overall, both machines have relatively low impacts, especially compared to other cardio machines such as a treadmill.
 Both should not cause too much damage to the knees if used correctly, but if you have concerns or preexisting conditions, the recumbent bike is the way forward.
-Even as an exercise bike to aid arthritic knees or knee replacements, recumbent bikes can be a huge help in your health.
-You'll thank yourself for the support.
+Even as an exercise bike to aid arthritic knees or knee replacements, recumbent bikes can be a huge help to your health.
+You’ll thank yourself for the support.